FollowRob/MaxWags_Capstone_Project/README.md

 ___
 ### 8.4
 ##### Use AI tools to create automated unit tests
+Instructed to ignore as manual testing is satisfactory.
 ___
 ### 8.5
 ##### Reflect on AI's role in the development process and it's impact on workflow